neophob/PixelController/README.md

 You can start PixelController with an integrated GUI by double click on `PixelController.jar` or you can start the console version of PixelController by executing the `console\PixelController.sh` (OSX/Linux) or `console\PixelController.cmd` (Windows) Script.

 By default PixelController has **no configured** output device.
 To change that open the `data/config.properties` configuration file and make the necessary changes, lines starting with # are ignored.

-TODO CONFIG EXAMPLES
+The most important parts are:

+    output.resolution.x=8
+    output.resolution.y=8

+which defines the resolution of your matrix.
+And you need to define an Output device, for example for the PixelInvaders panels:

+    pixelinvaders.layout.row1=NO_ROTATE,ROTATE_180
+    #pixelinvaders.layout.row2=NO_ROTATE,NO_ROTATE

+this defines two PixelInvaders panels while the second panel is rotates 180 degrees.
+Take a look at the config file, there are alot of hints how to configure it.

 You can **download** PixelController on Google Code: http://code.google.com/p/pixelcontroller/downloads/